hadron-project/hadron/README.md

 --------------------------------------------------------------------------------------------------

 ## cap
 In respect to CAP theorem, this system prioritizes *Availability* and *Partition Tolerance*.
 This works perfectly for this type of system as persistent streams are immutable.
-So consistency is purely a matter whether the replica node has the most recent additions to the stream.
+So consistency is purely a matter of whether the replica node has the most recent additions to the stream.
 There is no MVCC to be concerned about, no atomic updating concerns or the like as transactions are not currently on the roadmap and don't really apply to a system like this, especially considering the [persistent stream unique id checking feature](#persistent-stream-unique-id-checking).

 ## clustering
 - Clustering is natively supported.
 Cluster roles are dynamic.